Finbarr Donnelly: Five Go Down to the Sea?

 Donnelly moved from Belfast to Cork city suburb The Glen, Cork as a child, when his family sought to relocate to avoid The Troubles.
 He met guitarist Ricky Dineen in 1978, and having bonded over a shared interest in UFOs, they formed a band, initially known as Nun Attax that year.
 The band grew a live following in Cork, centered around gigs in the Arcadia ballroom.
 Following the recruitment of various second guitarists and the cellist Úna Ní Chanainn, they recorded their most acclaimed EP Knot a Fish in 1983, and moved to London later that year.
 In 1984 they recorded The Glee Club on Abstract Sounds.

 In 1985, they met Alan McGee and producer Joe Foster of Creation Records, a label which the band admired.
 McGee asked them to play a number of gigs at his Living Room club night on Conway Street, Camden.
 He remembered; "They were bananas.
 They would bite Joe's head, Donnelly would lick my ears.
 But they were good to have in the club if there was ever any threat of violence."
 According to writer David Cavanagh, during band's gigs at the Living Room, "Donnelly...snatched pints from the hands of people in the crowd, and shouted surreal, Flann O'Brien-esque lyrics while his colleagues clonked out ramshackle, all-elbows rhythms."

 The Singing in Braille EP was released on Creation in August 1985, but sold only 600 copies.
 Cavanagh believes that a long-term relationship with Creation was never likely, and that doing business with them would have been extremely difficult.
 The label's art director Peter Fowler remembers visiting them in Rotherhithe where he said "they were living with ten builders...They invited us around for tea, and they brought out a tray of jelly babies.
 Then they turned on the TV and sat down.
 [We] thought 'this is a joke – the hamburgers will be coming out any minute.'
 But they just sat there with a knife and fork and ate jelly babies.
 I've spoken since to people who've said "No they weren't doing it for show.
 That's what they did."

-Beethoven
+Beethoven Fucking Beethoven

 After the band broke up in 1985, Donnelly and Dineen stayed in London and played a number of gigs with a drum machine early in 1986, but did not attract industry interest.
 The two reformed as Beethoven in 1988, and the following year released the Him Goolie Goolie Man, Dem EP on Setanta Records.
 The record was awarded "Single of the Week" by Steven Wells in the NME, who wrote that "The centre-stone of this jewel of a record is the kidnapping, tarring and feathering, mugging, shagging and destruction of "Day Tripper."
 Setanta founder Keith Cullen later said that while he admired the band, by then "it was all about drinking really.
 Donnelly and Ricky were always drunk.
 It was a laugh basically.
 I think that's the best way to put it."